<

 I. 2011.
 Oil on canvas & Silk aquatint.

-In 2010 I wrote the following text:
+In 2010 I wrote the following statement:

 My latest work is a documentation of my current life, it's about capturing moments that are brimming with personal sentiment.
 I ask friends to take photos of me and my girlfriend.
 It is difficult to act normal in front of the camera; during the shooting three things can happen: over acting, nothing or forgetting about the camera.
 I'm looking for the moment when the camera is forgotten, where a sense of vulnerability is apparent.

-I discovered that the painting's technique, size, and the time dedicated to them are a representation of my longing to talk about my relationship.
+I discovered that the painting's technique, size, and the time dedicated to them are a representation of my longing to talk about my queerness.
 In creating situations that give me the opportunity to capture an image that deals with themes like homosexuality, commitment, sex, and other related societal issues.

 I started this series as my thesis project at Altos de Chavón to start a conversation on homosexuality in a safe space.
 These 60x40' photorealistic oil paintings and 4x6' silk aquatint plates reference photographic dimensions.
 In the school context homosexuality was never the subject of discussion, neither identity.
 My work was consequentially banned from the thesis show at the commencement ceremony due to its 'explicit material'.